 Our core skill set is concrete repair, waterproofing, difficult access and abseiling.
 We specialise in innovative solutions to complex problems.
 We have a depth of material knowledge, material aging knowledge and product knowledge.
-We pride ourselves on diagnosing the root cause of the problem and providing long term solutions.
+We pride ourselves on diagnosing the root cause of the problem and providing robust solutions.

-Andersal has successfully completed many repairs in structures of heritage significance.
-Click on these projects to read more: Anzac Memorial, Hyde Park; The Conservatorium of Music, Sydney; St. Paul’s Anglican Church, Burwood; Colgate Building, Balmain and Glebe Island Silos, Sydney.
+Andersal has successfully completed many repairs in structures of heritage significance: Anzac Memorial, Hyde Park; The Conservatorium of Music, Sydney; St. Paul’s Anglican Church, Burwood; Colgate Building, Balmain and Glebe Island Silos, Sydney.

 We find our clients seek practical and cost-effective alternatives and we quote on a wide range of structures.

 As an example, we were asked to look at damaged granite block at Garden Island Dry Dock.